Quick Exit

 Vocal Weight

 Vocal weight is a key but often overlooked part of how gender is heard in the voice.
-In this post, I explain what vocal weight is and share three practical exercises you can try today to help your voice sound lighter, heavier, or more balanced.
-Whether you’re trans, nonbinary, or simply curious about your vocal expression, these tools can help you find the sound that feels most like you.
+In this post, I’ll explain what vocal weight means in trans voice training, and share three practical exercises to help your voice sound lighter, heavier, or more balanced.
+Whether you’re trans, nonbinary, or exploring feminine or masculine voice training, these tools can help you find the sound that feels most like you.

 Have you ever felt like your voice sounds too heavy, too light, or just not quite right, and you don’t know how to fix it?